annieeng17/makeup/README.md

 - find average color within the center (4 points) of the rectangle and ellipse

+## Finite State Machine

+- First part where theres no open cv and then just your face

+- Then each time using the geometry to detect the part of your face as 1 step each and then detecting the color/outputting the result as the step after each one

 ## Color Palette

 -extract average skin tone color within a shape and generate what color suits